 You may have heard that Python is gaining in popularity, but did you know it’s now the most popular introductory teaching language in U.S. universities?
 And it’s the fourth most popular language according to an IEEE survey, behind old classics Java, C, and C++?
 So in celebration of our two new Python courses — Try Python and Flying Through Python — and the launch of our new Python technology Path, I wanted to delve into why Python is useful to learn, and showcase a few companies who use it.

 Python is easy to use, powerful, and versatile, making it a great choice for beginners and experts alike.
-Python’s readability makes it a great first programming language — it allows you to think like a programmer and not waste time understanding the mysterious syntax that other programming languages can require.
+Python’s readability makes it a great first programming language — it allows you to think like a programmer and not waste time with confusing syntax.
 For instance, look at the following code to print “hello world” in Java and Python.